nilearn/nilearn/doc/introduction.rst

 prone.

 :Windows and MacOSX:
-  We suggest that you install Anaconda_.
+  We suggest you to install 64 bit Anaconda_.

   `Enthought Canopy`_, `PythonXY <http://code.google.com/p/pythonxy/>`_ are
   other options.
 Enthought Canopy Express, the free version, should cover all